 On saturday I arrived in Hamburg to watch the games for the 3rd place.
 I got off at the subway stop to the arena and joined the many people headed there.
-A football game took place in the arena next door, so the crowd heading towards the two arenas were an interesting mix of people.
+A football game took place in the venue next to the barclaycard arena, so the crowd heading towards the arena consisted of an interesting mix of people.

 Splitting at a fork in the road, the mass seperated into football fans and young gaming enthusiasts.
 I kept on following the gamers and the nearer we got to the arena, the faster the pace seemed to become.

 When we finally arrived, the mass spilled into the courtyard of the massive building.
 We went to the back to another entrance, where I was led into the box.
 From up there, I had an amazing view over the arena.

 The match for the 3rd place began.
 Misfits showed up strong.
 At the start of the first game they were evenly matched with Fnatic, even invading the jungle of Fnatic and robbing them of precious experience, gold and the red buff.
 But as the game progressed, Fnatic took over and dominated, shutting down Misfits and winning the game in the end.
 What followed was a 3:0 wipe.